-As the last three episodes of Game of Thrones aired, it was an increasing concern to fans how the conclusion was playing out, eight years of character development thrown out the window with sub-par writing since the original material ran out.
-In the end, the majority of fans would agree the season, as a whole was bad, a disappointing ending to an epic journey.
+As the last three episodes of Game of Thrones aired, it was an increasing concern to fans how the conclusion was playing out.
+Eight years of character development was seemingly thrown out of the window with sub-par writing as the original source material ran out.
+In the end, the majority of fans would agree that the season was bad; a disappointing end to an epic journey.
 However, this isn’t a review on Game of Thrones.

-Most people know the basic facts about Chernobyl, the catastrophic nuclear explosion near the city of Pripyat that occurred in 1986, creating the Chernobyl Exclusion Zone stretching to Ukraine, Russia, Belarus and farther where radioactivity contaminated areas are, and no one is allowed in.
-It is one of the most known events in history and one of the most disastrous.
+Most people know the basic facts about Chernobyl, the real-life catastrophic nuclear disaster near the city of Pripyat in 1986.
+The disaster created the Chernobyl Exclusion Zone stretching to Ukraine, Russia, Belarus and beyond.
+It is one of the most significant nuclear disasters in history and one of the most tragic.

 So what does Chernobyl show and why has it been so highly praised.
-Well, the show starts with the events happening just seconds after the explosion from inside the power plant, we see the confusion, the denial and the men who sacrifice their lives.
-As the show progresses we follow our three protagonists Valery Legasov (Jared Harris), Boris Shcherbina (Stellan Skarsgård) and Ulana Khomyuk (Emily Watson) as they try to uncover the truth as to how and why the reactor exploded while attempting to prevent further disaster from the plant itself through then modern day technology but mainly through human sacrifice.
+Well, the show starts just seconds after the explosion from inside the power plant.
+We see the confusion, the denial, and the men who sacrifice their lives.
+As the show progresses, we follow our three protagonists Valery Legasov (Jared Harris), Boris Shcherbina (Stellan Skarsgård), and Ulana Khomyuk (Emily Watson) as they try to uncover the truth as to how and why the reactor exploded.
+These characters also attempt to prevent further disasters from the plant itself through modern day technology – but mainly through human sacrifice.

-Throughout the five episodes we are met with outstanding performances from every actor put on screen and hauntingly beautiful cinematography showcasing the absolute horror of the raging fire from the reactor, the emptiness and isolation of a once vivid city, the confined death traps of underneath and inside the plant and the horror, fear, and disgust and in some cases, death, from each character.
-The story is paced incredibly well; each episode draws in increasing tension with expanding problems and conflicts, regardless of victory in some places the overall arc of the story is pure terror and sadness.
+Throughout the five episodes we are met with outstanding performances from every actor.
+Chernobyl also boasts hauntingly beautiful cinematography showcasing the absolute horror of the raging fire from the reactor, the emptiness and isolation of a once vivid city, and the confined death traps of underneath and inside the plant.
+The story is paced incredibly well; each episode draws you in, increasing tension with expanding problems and conflicts.

-The political stance on the event to the real-life people who were there and experienced it are expertly put on screen.
-In some cases, the story and characters have been dramatised for impact, but this absolutely does not lower the standards, with every single film and television show that adapts (or takes from real life accounts) there is a form of added fiction, some do to a point unfortunately dismantle the art to poor taste but others rise and look past it, creating masterpieces, and this has been happening since films, and television began.
+The political intricacies of the real-life event and the people who experienced it are expertly put on screen.
+In some cases, the story and characters have been dramatised for impact, but this absolutely does not lower the standards.
+With every film and television show that adapts (or takes from real life accounts) real-life events, there is a form of added fiction.
+Some do this to such a degree that they unfortunately dismantle the reality of the event.
+But others rise to the challenge, creating masterpieces and using artistic liberties effectively.
 The most acclaimed films and most adored television shows have been adapted and changed to suit the filmmaker’s desires in storytelling.